cicdPaas/docker_cicd/consul/README.md

  Note: you must see 4 members

-Info: By default consul services will be resolved by this type of url: <service name>.consul.service.
+Info: By default consul services will be resolved by this type of url: service-name.consul.service.
 So here the service

 name will be: mysql.service.consul

-7) Open /etc/resolv.conf and add "nameserver <ip of docker container>".
+7) Open /etc/resolv.conf and add "nameserver ip-of-docker-container".
 Save and exit.

 Note: We made this entry because we started consul agent for dns on IP of the container and the port is 53.